kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 #### Rollout of profile changes

-Seccomp profiles are applied at container startup time, therefore updating an existing user-defined profile will not cause any changes to the running containers that are using it.
-They will need to be restarted in order for the changes to take effect, which users will have to manually to so.
+Seccomp profiles are applied at container creation time, therefore updating an existing user-defined profile will not cause any changes to the running containers that are using it.
+They will need to be restarted in order for the changes to take effect, which users will have to manually do.

-At a later stage a new KEP will cover the automatic rollout of profile changes as an opt-in feature, taking into account container settings to ensure minimum availability impact.

 #### Starting containers with non-existent profile

 An error message should be returned stating the profile could not be found.
 Containers targeted for seccomp profiles should not be able to start if their profiles are deleted.

-If a running container has its policy deleted, nothing will happen until it has to be restarted, which in this case would lead to a failure.
+If a running container has its policy deleted, nothing will happen until it has to be restarted, which in this case would lead to a failure as stated above.